Nights into Dreams: Sequel

-Sonic Team made a prototype Saturn sequel with the title Air Nights for the Saturn, and began development for the Dreamcast.
+Sonic Team made a prototype sequel with the title Air Nights for the Saturn, and began development for the Dreamcast.
 In August 1999, Naka confirmed that a sequel was in development; by December 2000, however, it had been cancelled.
 Naka expressed reluctance to develop a sequel, but later said he was interested in using Nights into Dreams "to reinforce Sega's identity".
-Aside from a handheld electronic game released by Tiger Electronics and small minigames featured in several Sega games, no sequel was released for a Sega console.
+A handheld electronic Nights game was released by Tiger Electronics.

 A sequel, Nights: Journey of Dreams, was announced for the Wii in April 2007.
 It was first previewed on Portuguese publication Maxi Consolas, after the release of short reveals from the Official Nintendo Magazine and Game Reactor.
 It is a Wii exclusive, making use of the Wii Remote.
 The gameplay involves the use of various masks, and features a multiplayer mode for two players in addition to Nintendo Wi-Fi Connection online functions.
 Journey of Dreams was developed by Sega Studio USA, with Iizuka, one of the designers of the original game, serving as producer.
 It was released in Japan and the United States in December 2007, and in Europe and Australia in January 2008.
 In 2010, Iizuka said that he would be interested in making a third Nights into Dreams game.